-Assessment Tasks Weighting (%) CILO Performance review by supervisor of internship partners and the Internship Coordinator from the University: A mid-term evaluation will take place when the Internship Coordinator visits the students at the workplace and liaises with the supervisor who monitors students' performance and progress, and identify areas for improvement.
+Assessment Tasks Weighting (%) CILO (a) Performance review by supervisor of internship partners and the Internship Coordinator from the University A mid-term evaluation will take place when the Internship Coordinator visits the students at the workplace and liaises with the supervisor who monitors students' performance and progress, and identify areas for improvement.
 The final evaluation will be conducted at the end of the internship by the Internship Coordinator based on supervisor's assessment.
 Additional remarks and comments by the Internship Coordinator will be added to complete such review.
 Students' knowledge, attitude and skills will be considered in the evaluation.
-50% CILO {1,2,4,5} Interim Individual Reflective Journal (minimum 500 words): Students are required to submit a reflective journal to include a summary of short reflections and observations on activities undertaken during the Internship and relevant correspondences with their Internship Coordinator that highlight key aspects of the internship experience most relevant to the student's learning goals as well as those which make connections to the knowledge and skills gained from the programme.
-Assessment of the Journal focuses on the content rather than writing skills and length of submission .
-Key assessment criteria include relevance of observations and insights .
-10% CILO 2-4
+CILO 1,2,4,5 (b) Interim Reflective Journal (minimum 500 words) Students are required to submit a reflective journal to include a summary of short reflections and observations on activities undertaken during the Internship and relevant correspondences with their Internship Coordinator that highlight key aspects of the internship experience most relevant to the student's learning goals as well as those which make connections to the knowledge and skills gained from the programme.
+Assessment of the Journal focuses on the content rather than writing skills and length of submission.
+Key assessment criteria include relevance of observations and insights.
+CILO2-4

-Individual Report (Word Limit: 1,500 words): 40% CILO 1-3 submitted as a summative report by students at the end of the Internship detailing the key learning outcomes, achievements and plans for further development.
+(c) Individual Report (word limit: 1,500 words) submitted as a 40% CILO1-3 summative report by students at the end of the Internship detailing the key learning outcomes, achievements and plans for further development.